Specials

 Our Specials Guidance provides information on available licensed formulations, suggests options for treatment within a drug class, or advises where tablets may be crushed, or capsules opened.

-Whilst there is some information with regard to administration via feeding tubes, prescribers are advised to contact the CCG Medicines Management team for full details if administration via a feeding tube is necessary.
+Whilst there is some information with regard to administration via feeding tubes, prescribers are advised to contact the ICB Medicines Management team for full details if administration via a feeding tube is necessary.

 Licensed or Unlicensed?